Anne of Brittany: Death

-Exhausted by many pregnancies and miscarriages, Anne died of a kidney-stone attack in the Château de Blois at 6 a.m. on 9 January 1514, after having dictated in her will the customary partition of her body (dilaceratio corporis, "division of the body" in heart, entrails and bones) with multiple burials, a privilege of the Capetian dynasty, which allowed for multiple ceremonies (funerals of the body - the most important - and heart) and places (the burial of the body and heart).
+Exhausted by many pregnancies and miscarriages, Anne died of a kidney-stone attack in the Château de Blois at 6 a.m. on 9 January 1514, after having dictated in her will the customary partition of her body (dilaceratio corporis, "division of the body" in heart, entrails and bones) with multiple burials, a privilege of the Capetian dynasty, which allowed for multiple ceremonies (funerals of the body – the most important – and heart) and places (the burial of the body and heart).
 Anne's will also conferred the succession of Brittany upon her second daughter, Renée.
 Her husband ignored this, confirmed Claude as Duchess, put her under the guardianship of Anne's political rival, Louise of Savoy, and married her to Francis, Louise's son, in the year following Anne's death.
 When Francis became king in 1515, the Duchy of Brittany was once again the property of the queen consort of France.

 She was buried in the necropolis of Saint Denis.
-Her funeral was exceptionally long, lasting 40 days, and it inspired all future French royal funerals until the 18th century.
-On this occasion, the Herald of arms of Brittany Pierre Choqué pronounced for the first time the traditional lament: La reine est morte!, la reine est morte!, la reine est morte!
+Her funeral was exceptionally long, lasting 40 day.
+The Herald of arms of Brittany Pierre Choqué pronounced for the first time the traditional lament: La reine est morte!, la reine est morte!, la reine est morte!
 (The Queen is dead!, The Queen is dead!, The Queen is dead!).
 Choqué, in his record of Anne's funeral commissioned by Louis XII, Récit des Funérailles d'Anne de Bretagne, recorded that two Masses were read, the first by the Cordeliers (i.e., Franciscans) and the second by the Jacobins (i.e., Dominicans).
 Two requiems were also sung, possibly those that survive by Johannes Prioris and Antoine de Févin.
 Separate mourning motets by other members of the two royal choirs also survive: Quis dabit oculis by Costanzo Festa and Fiere attropos by Pierre Moulu.

-According to her will, Anne's heart was placed in a raised enamel gold reliquary, then transported to Nantes to be deposited in her parents' tomb in the chapel of the Carmelite friars.
+In accordance to her will, Anne's heart was placed in a raised enamel gold reliquary before it was transported to Nantes to be deposited in her parents' tomb in the chapel of the Carmelite friars.
 This was done on 19 March 1514, but it was later transferred to the Saint-Pierre Cathedral.
 Anne's reliquary is a bivalvular box oval articulated by a hinge, made of a sheet of gold pushed back and guillochéd, broadside of a gold cordelière and topped by a crown of lily and clover.
 It is inscribed on the obverse as follows: